richard523/Coding-Challenge-S22/README.md

 # How to create a mushroom prediction:

-I added a new component called mushroom_id that indexes all mushrooms.
-Uploading my version of the mushrooms.csv file.
 Just run my notebook through google colab.
 Example format for predictions are as follows: